JPSGoncalves/xv6-riscv/README-opensbi-vision5-2.md

 ```

-Beyond openocd invocation, this is identical to the instructions from the Jtag section of the unmatched readme.

-Prior to issuing the 'cont' command, insure that uboot was interrupted and not allowed to boot Linux.
+Prior to running openocd and issuing the 'cont' command, insure that uboot was interrupted and not allowed to boot Linux.
+It should be at the uboot prompt.

 The uboot terminal shows this (starting from power):